Setup Calendars in the Onboarding Dashboard

 This feature is in beta for select customers.
 Contact your CSM for more information.

 During onboarding, Calendars are created from the Calendar setup step of the Onboarding dashboard.
-The Calendar setup step defines each legal entity’s fiscal and operational calendars.
+The Calendar setup step defines each legal entity’s initial fiscal and operational calendars in Restaurant365.
 Each row creates a calendar record with structure and start date; end dates calculate automatically.
-The step is complete when all legal entities have a calendar assigned.
+To complete this step, all legal entities must have a calendar set up.

-Additional calendar parameters can be managed from the Fiscal Period Setup page.
+Additional calendar settings can be managed from the Fiscal Period Setup page.

 Security